Stenaelurillus latibulbis: Taxonomy

 Stenaelurillus latibulbis was first described by Wanda Wesołowska in 2014.
 It is one of over 500 species identified by the Polish arachnologist.
-It was placed in the genus Stenaelurillus, first raised by Eugène Simon in 1885.
+She placed the species in the genus Stenaelurillus, first raised by Eugène Simon in 1886.
 The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
-In 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
+In 2015, it was placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia by Wayne Maddison.
+Two years later, in 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
 The species name recalls the shape of the palpal bulb.

 Description

 The spider is medium-sized.
 The male has a cephalothorax that measures between 2.7 and 3.0 mm in length and between 2.2 and 2.3 mm in width.
 The dark brown pear-shaped carapace has a scattering of white hairs.
 The abdomen is black, between 1.9 and 2.3 mm long and 1.8 and 1.9 mm wide, and also has patches of white hairs. eye field is black and is surrounded by long brown bristles.
 The spinnerets are long and black, and the legs are brown.
 The pedipalps are also brown and hairy.
 It can be distinguished from other members of the genus by its wide and relatively short palpal bulb, and the fact that the embolus is almost completely hidden.

 The female is very similar to the male in colouration and shape.
 It has a smaller cephalothorax between 2.6 and 2.7 mm long and 1.8 and 1.9 mm wide and a larger abdomen between 2.6 and 3.4 in long and 2.2 and 2.8 mm wide.
 The carapace is also pear-shaped and dark brown, but has two white streaks that extend from the front to back.
 The abdomen has a wide white marking in the shape of a triangle and two white patches on the rear half.
 The spinnerets are brown-yellow.
 The epigyne is small, with large copulatory openings.
-The epigyne distinguishes the species from the otherwise similar Stenaelurillus kavango but has shorter insemination ducts and round spermathecae.
+The epigyne distinguishes the species from the otherwise similar Stenaelurillus kavango, particularly its shorter insemination ducts and round spermathecae.